oeken/key-value-store/README.md

 # What is this?
 A minimal implementation of a key-value pair storage in the disk with an LRU cache.
-Eventually persistent, not scalable and robust.
+It is persistent, consistent, not scalable and not robust.

 # Requirements
 - C++14